j2store/userguide/example_to_create_a_configurable_product.md

 ![Create a Configurable Product](conf_create_cart.png)

+A configurable product is the one that can be configured by the customer who intends to purchase the product.
+A suitable example is, Pizza.
+This basic pizza is displayed as a configurable product, and the user is allowed to add toppings over the basic product.
+The price of the product will be changing according to the toppings added by the customer.
+Follow the steps to create a configurable product.

 * Enter the name for your product.
 * Since you are creating article, you need to tell that the article be treated as product.
 So, select 'Yes'.
 * Select the type of the product, i.e., 'Configurable'.